chelnak/status-cake-exporter/README.md

 ```

 ## Grafana
-Data collected by Prometheus can ne easily surfaced in Grafana.
+Data collected by Prometheus can be easily surfaced in Grafana.

-Using the [Statusmap panel](https://grafana.com/grafana/plugins/flant-statusmap-panel) by [flant](https://github.com/flant/grafana-statusmap) you can create a basic status visualization:
+Using the [Statusmap panel](https://grafana.com/grafana/plugins/flant-statusmap-panel) by [flant](https://github.com/flant/grafana-statusmap) you can create a basic status visualization based on uptime percentage:

 ![](examples/grafana.png)